Skip to main content

 The Government’s Housing For All – A New Housing Plan for Ireland proposed a new tax to activate vacant land for residential purposes as a part of the Pathway to Increasing New Housing Supply.

-The Residential Zoned Land Tax was introduced in the Finance Act 2021 which amended the Taxes Consolidation Act 1997.
-It applies to land that is both zoned as suitable for residential development and is serviced.
-The process to identify land to which the tax applies is now underway and the tax will be payable from 2024.
+The Residential Zoned Land Tax was introduced in the Finance Act 2021.
+The process to identify land to which the tax applies is now underway and the tax will be payable from 2025.

-The objective of the tax is to activate land that is serviced and zoned for residential use or mixed use (which includes for residential use) in order to increase housing supply and to ensure regeneration of vacant and idle lands in urban locations.
+The objective of the tax is to activate land that is serviced and zoned for residential use or mixed use, including residential use, in order to increase housing supply and to ensure regeneration of vacant and idle lands in urban locations.
 These locations have been identified within statutory land use plans as being appropriate locations for housing and they have benefitted from investment in the key services to support the delivery of housing.

-1) The identification and mapping of the land in scope for the tax.
-This is undertaken by local authorities through the publication of (1) a Draft Map and (2) a Supplemental Map culminating in the production of (3) a Final Map identifying all lands in scope for the tax (see below for further details).
+1. Identification and mapping of the land in scope for the tax.
+This is undertaken by local authorities through the publication of annual draft and annual final maps.

-2) The administration of the tax, including collection of the tax, which is to be undertaken by the Revenue Commissioners from 2024 onwards.
+2. Administration of the tax, which is to be undertaken by the Revenue Commissioners from 2025 onwards.

 Existing Residential Properties: